Everybody loves a touchy-feely statement of values.

 - He explained how he would measure desired behaviors.

-- He explained how he would reward desire behaviors.
+- He explained how he would reward desired behaviors.

 What are your go to war values?
 How have you communicated them?
 How will you measure them?
 How will you reward them?